 Houseman was also a major factor the following season when Chelsea won the European Cup Winners Cup beating Real Madrid, again after a replay, in Athens and by now, he had clearly won over those doubters among the Stamford Bridge faithful.

 Sadly after that win in Greece and reaching the League Cup final the following year where they lost to Stoke City, things began to unravel at Stamford Bridge with boss Sexton falling out with some of his star players.
-The board took Sexton’s side in the arguments and the players – chiefly Peter Osgood and Alan Hudson – were sold.
+The board took Sexton’s side in the arguments and the star men Peter Osgood and Alan Hudson – were sold.

 In 1974-75 Chelsea were relegated and the winger was sold for £30,000 to Oxford United that summer and would spend the next two seasons at the Manor Ground and, although the team struggled during his time there he was highly thought of by teammates and fans alike and seemed settled at the club.
 Then tragedy struck.

-In March 1977, Houseman, his wife Sally and friends Alan and Janice Gilham were driving to their homes in Witney after a charity event.
-Bartholomew Smith, the 22-year-old son of a former conservative MP was driving his Maserati in the opposite direction.
+In March 1977, Houseman, his wife Sally (who he met when both were just 10 years old) and friends Alan and Janice Gilham were driving to their homes in Witney after a charity event.
+Bartholomew Smith, the 22-year-old son of a former MP was driving his Maserati in the opposite direction.
 Travelling at between 90-100mph, Smith lost control and his car veered into the oncoming lane turned broadside and was struck by the Hillman Avenger the two couples were travelling in killing all four occupants and leaving six children orphaned.

 At the subsequent trial a Doctor who examined him at the Radcliffe Infirmary claimed that there was no doubt that Smith was ‘considerably intoxicated’ but the defence insisted that not enough tests had been carried out to prove this conclusively.
 Smith was found guilty, but given only a ten-year driving ban and a fine of £4,000.
 On sentencing the judge revealed that the driver had three previous speeding convictions and another for ignoring a road sign and summed up by saying; “In my opinion you must have another driving test before you are safe on the roads again”.